espressif/esp-iot-solution/examples/usb/host/usb_camera_mic_spk/README.md

 - Live microphone playback in the browser with a level meter.
 - Speaker test tone playback.
 - Local audio file playback from the browser to the USB speaker.
+- USB UVC camera detection.
+- MJPEG camera resolution selection and live preview in the browser.

 ## Hardware

 Required hardware:

 - An ESP32 board with USB OTG host capability.
-- A USB Audio Class device with microphone and/or speaker interfaces.
+- A USB Audio Class device with microphone and/or speaker interfaces, and/or a USB Video Class camera with MJPEG support.
 - A proper USB connection and 5 V power for the USB device when required.

 Connection example: